strongbugman/apiman/README.md

     run(app)
 ```

-Then we can get swagger web page at [http://localhost:8000/apiman/swagger/](http://localhost:8000/apiman/swagger/):
+Then we get swagger web page at [http://localhost:8000/apiman/swagger/](http://localhost:8000/apiman/swagger/):
 ![WebPage](docs/SwaggerUI.jpg)

 See **examples/** for more examples